pedrotgn/pyactor/doc/tutorial.rst

     :linenos:

 Not much to explain here, just see it by yourself.
-The example is like Sample 3, but here we set various callbacks and some to another actor.
+The example is like Sample 3, but here we set various callbacks and use more of the methods futures provide.

 Also shows the usage of the consulting methods of futures: :meth:`~.done`, :meth:`~.result`, :meth:`~.exception`.